-The protein and inhibitors were first energy minimised in vacuum over 5000 steps using steepest descend method with a tolerance of 0.01 kJ/mol before solvation in a rectangular box of simple point-charge (SPC) water with a minimum distance of 14 Å between the protein and the wall using the sim_box program.
+The protein and inhibitors were first energy minimised in vacuum over 5000 steps using steepest descent method with a tolerance of 0.01 kJ/mol before solvation in a rectangular box of simple point-charge (SPC) water with a minimum distance of 14 Å between the protein and the wall using the sim_box program.
 For the systems involving deprotonated species, the overall charge of the system was -2.
 Neutralisation was achieved by progressively replacing water molecules with the highest potential with sodium ions.
 The solvated system was energy minimised again for 5000 steps before a positionally restrained energy minimisation was carried out by applying a harmonic potential to the coordinates of the protein structures.
 Full details of the parameters used are included in Appendix 6.1.
 The GROMOS topologies and coordinates were converted into AMBER-compatible format using the topology converter on the ATB web server.

-Setup for MD Simulation
+Setup for MD Simulations

 The systems were first equilibrated in the canonical (NVT) ensemble for 100 ps.
 The velocities of the atoms were initialised based on the sampling from Boltzmann distribution at 298.15 K. The temperature of the system was then increased to 310.15 K and maintained with a Berendsen thermostat.128 A 2 ns isobaric-isothermal (NPT) equilibration with a pressure of 1 atm maintained using a Berendsen barostat128 was then carried out.
 This was followed by 12 ns NVT equilibration.
 All-atom NVT simulations was carried out for 100 ns for each system.
 The simulation temperature of 310.15 K and pressure of 1 atm were maintained using coupling time constants of 0.1 and 0.5 respectively.
 Periodic boundary conditions (PBC) were imposed to avoid edge effects.
 Long-range Coulomb interactions were handled using the particle mesh Ewald (PME) method.129 The SHAKE algorithm130 with tolerance of 10-5 was utilized to constrain the bond involving hydrogen atoms in the protein.
-The time step and dielectric constant are set to 1 fs and 1.0, respectively.
+The time step and dielectric constant were set to 1 fs and 1.0, respectively.
 Both Coulomb and vdW interactions were truncated at 1.4 nm.
 The SETTLE algorithm was employed to constrain the geometry of water molecules.131

 Trajectory Analysis